pradyunsg/pradyunsg.github.io/content/blog/2022-12-31-wheels-are-faster-pure-python.md

 That's it.
 There's nothing else to do.

-When installing from a source distribution, pip will fetch the source distribution, unpack it to a temporary directory, (potentially) a build environment to be created and install build-dependencies in that environment, make a subprocess call (or multiple) to the build-backend to get it to generate a wheel file.
+When installing from a source distribution, pip will fetch the source distribution, unpack it to a temporary directory, (potentially) create a build environment and install build-dependencies in that environment, make a subprocess call (or multiple) to the build-backend to get it to generate a wheel file.
 The build environment and unpacked sources are then deleted.
 We now have a wheel file which will then be handled like any other wheel file.

 ## Further reading